 In the event of a fire

 - If there is no clear exit available, stay in your room.
-Turn on the bathroom vent, fill the bathtub with water, stuff wet towels around the door, and tie a wet towel around your nose and mouth to filter smoke.
+Turn on the bathroom vent, fill the bathtub with water, stuff wet towels around the door, and tie a wet towel around your nose and mouth to filter the smoke

 If you are staying in a residential home, it is also important to establish a fire safety plan in case of an emergency.
 If you are staying with a host family, be sure to discuss both preventative measures and evacuation plans with them.